Long-term corporate immigration VISAs

 - the tasks must be of a highly specialized type, i.e. fall in levels 1, 2 and 3 of the ISTAT classification of professions CP 2011;

 - the annual gross salary of the employee must be at least three times the minimum required for exemption from the Italian social security, equal to about € 32,000.

 The validity of the EU Blue Card is from one year and three months to two years.
 Workers in possession of an EU Blue Card issued by another EU Member State, can enter Italy for the purpose of highly qualified employment without requiring an additional visa, provided they have lived for at least 18 months in that Member State.
-The new Italian employer will apply for the relative work authorization within one month from the entrance of the employer in Italy.
-The EU Blue Card holders have the same rights as an Italian citizen and can apply for an Italian permanent residence permit after five years of continuous residence within the EU.
+The new Italian employer will apply for the relative work authorization within one month from the entrance of the employee in Italy.
+EU Blue Card holders have the same rights as an Italian citizen and can apply for an Italian permanent residence permit after five years of continuous residence within the EU.